o-william-white/galaxy_tutorials/dada2_tutorial.md

 For the remainder of the DADA2 pipeline we will need to work with forward and reverse reads separately.
 Galaxy has a tool called 'Unzip Collection' which will separate forward and reverse reads.

-Select 'Unzip Collection' from the tool panel and set the following paramters 'Input Paired Dataset': SOP data (or whatever name you gave the collection)
+Select 'Unzip Collection' from the tool panel and set the following paramters:
+* 'Input Paired Dataset': SOP data (or whatever name you gave the collection)

 This will create two collections in your Galaxy history, one for forward reads and another for reverse reads.